Pakistan Post: British period (1843-1947)

-In 17 February 1843, following the Battle of Miani, Sind fell to the British followed by Punjab in 1845.
-Sir Bartle Frere became the Chief Commissioner of Sindh in 1850 and improved upon the postal system by introducing a cheap and standard rate for postage, independent of distance traveled.
+On 17 February 1843, following the Battle of Miani, Sindh fell to the British followed by Punjab in 1845.
+Sir Bartle Frere became the Chief Commissioner of Sindh in 1850 and improved upon the postal system by introducing a cheap and standard rate for postage, independent of distance travelled.
 In 1851, runners were replaced with horses and camels which proved to be beneficial as it quickly and efficiently transported mail, connecting government offices and post offices.
 In 1855, the Scinde Railway began taking over most mail routes however camels and horses were still used in regions where the railway had not yet reached.
 By 1886, the North Western State Railway was responsible for transporting most mail up and down the country.
 The postal system by now had been expanded from Karachi in the south to as far north as Gilgit.

 Post-Independence period (1947-present)

 Pakistan Post was established following its independence from Britain under the modified Post Office Act VI, 1898 and became operation on 14 August 1947.
 Pakistan Post fell under the Department of Posts and Telegraph in the Ministry of Communications.
 The Office of the Postmaster General was established in Lahore.
-In 10th November 1947, Pakistan joined the Universal Postal Union as its 89th member.
+On 10 November 1947, Pakistan joined the Universal Postal Union as its 89th member.
 On 9 July 1948, Pakistan Post issued its first postage stamps, a set of four stamps commemorating the country's independence.
 In 1959, an "All-up-Airmail" scheme was introduced by which all letters were airlifted between stations on an air network.
 Sikorsky helicopters of Pakistan International Airlines were used to deliver mail within East Pakistan.
 In July 1962, the government bifurcated the old department and independently placed Pakistan Post under the Ministry of Communications.
 In January 1987, "Urgent Mail Service" was introduced in the country and in April 1987, "Local Packet & Parcel Service" was introduced.
 On 1 January 1988, five-digit postal codes were introduced nationwide.
 Between 1 August 1992 to 6 July 1996, the post office was separated from the Ministry of Communications and was made an independent corporation.
 From 1 December 1992, a new "Overseas Postal Circle" with its headquarters in Islamabad was launched, to streamline foreign mail.
 Prior to the Islamabad facility, all international mail was received and sent through Karachi.
 Between 2006 and 2007, mail was sent using 19 domestic airports including Chitral, Karachi, Lahore, Moenjodaro, Multan and Skardu.
 During the same period, four international airports were also used: Islamabad, Karachi, Lahore and Peshawar.
 In 2007, the Pakistan Post embarked on a new vision which included a logo change.
 On 3 November 2008, the department was placed under the postal division of the newly created Ministry of Postal Services.
 Senator Israr Ullah Zehri was appointed its first minister.